 During commissioning or in case of defective hardware limit switch connections, problems can arise with the saved positions.
 These can be deleted with parameter I52.
 However, deletion only takes place if the corresponding limit switch signal is inactive.
-Saved positions can also be deleted by referencing, setting a reference using I452 Signal set reference or restarting the drive controller.
+Saved positions can also be deleted by referencing, setting a reference using I452 Signal set reference or activation.